scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** Add a wound die to the damage for each critical, up to a max of 3.

-***Superior:*** You ignore all criticals in the creatures defense roll when using the maximum AP for this manuever.
+***Superior:*** You ignore all criticals in the creatures defense roll when using the maximum AP for this maneuver.

 #### Hamstring